 BizEventsDenmark suggested that perhaps more planners use CVBs to avoid using DMCs, adding that planners are more busy these days and need as much help as possible, and that’s the CVBs’ job to assist them.

 I added that planners recognise that CVBs can be their partner rather than supplier and that also planners recognise the importance of building long term relationships.

-DetailsQuinn said that in the beginning she used them for everything, however, that changes when partnerships with other vendors begin and now when she reach out to a CVB it’s more for providing her info on more direct tasks that is required towards the event.
+DetailsQuinn said that in the beginning she used them for everything, however, that changed when partnerships with other vendors begin and now when she reaches out to a CVB it’s more for providing her info on more direct tasks that are required towards the event.

 Deborah concluded that speed is everything, clients want quick turnaround and CVB’s have to respond and be ‘under the skin’ of the client.